 So yeah, my efforts to disentangle the lyrics of Ranking Tiger's No Wanga Gut aren't going that well.
 "No wanga gut, no wanga belly, licky licky / No wanga gut, no wanga belly, nyamy nyamy / No licky licky, no nyamy nyamy, too greedy / No licky licky, no nyamy nyamy, soon poison."

-Er, say what?
-But no matter.
-I'm sure finer brains than mine have been similarly perplexed.
+Say what?
 Jamaican patois, eh?
-It's a marvellous thing.
 And what does Wikipedia have to say on the matter?
 The following: "Jamaican Patois features a creole continuum (or a linguistic continuum): the variety of the language closest to the lexifier language (the acrolect) cannot be distinguished systematically from intermediate varieties (collectively referred to as the mesolect) or even from the most divergent rural varieties (collectively referred to as the basilect)."

 1: Gregory Isaacs, Lonely dub

 2: Bob Andy & Mad Professor, Tribal war dub

 3: Mudie's All Stars, Red red red dub